 1. Rio de Janeiro

-The ‘Marvellous City’ is full of surprises and has enough to keep children endlessly entertained.
-The emphasis is on the incredible natural surroundings, iconic city sights, exciting (usually water-based) activities and having fun in the sun.
-From two wheels to two feet and even two wings, here are our Top Five Activities for kids in Rio
+More than just a city, Rio is full of surprises and has enough to keep children endlessly entertained.
+The emphasis is on iconic city sights, the incredible natural surroundings and having fun in the sun.
+From two wheels to two feet, here are our Top Five Activities for kids in Rio.

-Five thing to do with kids in Rio
+Five things to do with kids in Rio

 – Tick off some iconic sights

 No trip to Rio is complete without hopping on the cog train chugging up the side of Corcovado Mountain.
 Here, take the ultimate selfie beneath the welcoming arms of Christ the Redeemer statue.
 The next port of call is Sugarloaf Mountain.
-Why take the cable car when you can hike the Morro da Urca Trail through gorgeous forest with hardly a soul in sight, surrounded by marmosets and squawking birds.
-At the top you can enjoy a traditional caipirinha cocktail looking out over Guanabara Bay and (at night) an illuminated Cristo Redentor statue.
+Why take the cable car when you can hike the Morro da Urca Trail through lush forest with hardly a soul in sight, surrounded by marmosets and squawking birds.
+At the top, you can enjoy a traditional caipirinha cocktail looking out over Guanabara Bay.
 High above the clouds, with the faint sounds of samba from the city clubs below, this is the place to enjoy the ultimate Brazilian sunset.
-A perfect end to your first day in Brazil with children.
+A perfect end to your first day in Brazil with with children.

 – Get down with the locals

 Ever wanted to learn to surf?
 Ipanema Beach has to offer the best location for kudos in the playground.
-Or how about taking on the local kids with a footvolleymatch on Copacabana Beach?
+Or how about taking on the local kids with a footvolley match on Copacabana Beach?
 For all those budding musicians out there, you can also enjoy a percussion class.
 Perhaps the most fun however is to take a samba class with a local dance school.
-You can then head for an evening at the fabulous Rio Scenarium, a live music venue in the heart of the old city.
-Bet the children never thought their holiday could be so entertaining, watching their parents show off their newly found ‘skills’.
-The key is to smile and laugh a lot…
+For a true in-depth local experience, however, take a guided favela tour in one of the designated safe areas – a real eye-opener for kids.

 – Bike tour along Copacabana & Ipanema beaches

-A brilliant introduction to this exciting city and the perfect way to avoid the traffic, tick off some legendary locations and enjoy some entertaining people watching.
-Cycle past a kaleidoscope of Brazilian life and watch fiercely contested beach volleyball /football /footvolley matches.
-Take in the itsy bitsy teeny weeny bikini stands and seafood shacks blaring samba and bossa nova beats.
+A brilliant introduction to this exciting city and a great way to tick off some legendary locations and enjoy some entertaining people-watching.
+Cycle past a kaleidoscope of Brazilian life and watch fiercely contested beach volleyball matches.
+Take in the itsy bitsy teeny weeny bikini stands and seafood shacks blaring bossa nova beats.
 Bronzed elderly couples stroll hand in hand, runners race past in Speedos and workers on their lunch break enjoy the sun.
-Using safe cycle lanes throughout, this is the perfect way to kick off your trip to Brazil with children.
+Using safe cycle lanes throughout, this is the perfect way to explore Rio on a trip to Brazil with kids.

 – Hike Pedro Bonito Peak

 Rio is all about nature and is home to the largest Atlantic rainforest in the world.
 Spend a brilliant morning climbing up Pedro Bonito peak in Tijuca National Park.
-Far removed from the crowds you will meander through dense forest in the company of sloth and howler monkeys.
-Emerge on the smooth rounded rock face (not a safety barrier in sight!) to sweeping views of Rio’s famous coastline and beaches.
-There are then two options for the descent – either by foot or taking off from the hang-gliding ramp for the flight of a lifetime… a real adventure on any holiday to Brazil with children.
+Far removed from the crowds you will meander through dense forest in the company of sloths and howler monkeys.
+Emerge on the smooth rounded rock face to sweeping views of Rio’s famous coastline and beaches.

 – Explore the Barra da Tijuca mangrove swamps

-Incredibly for such a highly populated metropolis, you can actually go caiman-spotting in Rio’s suburbs.
+Incredibly for such a highly populated metropolis, you can go caiman-spotting in Rio’s suburbs.
 The mangroves of Barra de Tijuca are home to wealthy island houses, simple fishermen’s huts and a wide-ranging birdlife including egrets and cormorants.
-Hop between the various islands by water taxi and explore the tiny alleyways with their pastel coloured houses where artists and witch doctors reside.
-Enjoy such mouth-watering local fare in one of the trendy waterside bars.
-Then take a cruise deeper into the swamps to spot capybaras, giant crabs, howler monkeys and yes, even evil-eyed caiman lurking on the banks.
+Hop between the various islands by water taxi and explore the tiny alleyways with their pastel-coloured houses where artists and witch doctors reside.
+Enjoy mouth-watering local fare in one of the trendy waterside bars.
+Then take a cruise deeper into the swamps to spot capybaras, giant crabs, howler monkeys, and yes, even evil-eyed caiman lurking on the banks.

 2. Paraty & the Emerald Coast